jabney/swiftSet/README.md

 swiftSet.js
 ===========

-swiftSet.js provides a `Set` data type for storing unique values and performing basic set operations _swiftly_.
+swiftSet.js provides a javascript `Set` data type for storing unique values and performing basic set operations _swiftly_.
 It also includes a discrete-value `Histogram` class which is used as a backing object for `Set`, although it can also be used on its own. swiftSet can handle numeric values, strings, and objects if they're properly configured.
 Virtually any type of object can be part of a `Set`.

-# Set
+## Set
 This section describes how to get started using `Set` then describes its methods as well as how to work with objects and mixed values. **Note:** the order of items in a set is *undefined*.

-## Usage
+### Usage

 Include a reference to swiftSet.js in your project.